encord-team/encord-consensus/README.md

 ## GUI
 ### Starting the app
+1. Before starting the app, you will need to activate your virtual environment.
-1. Run `encord-consensus` in your terminal.
+2. Run `encord-consensus` in your terminal.
 This will bring up the app in your browser, which you can use to run consensus.

 ### Using the app